 The camera is your friend.
 The loss of physical connection with a live audience requires that speakers develop new skills for engagement.
 Do you remember the news anchor Diane Sawyer?
 She had a conversational, personal, relaxed style and a way of leaning into the camera that was captivating and felt as if she was talking directly to you.
 Look straight at the camera.
 This takes practice, but to your customers it will appear as though you are making direct eye contact with them.
 The skill of talking as if to one person is worth developing, and one that will set you apart from other speakers.

 Rehearse, Rehearse, Rehearse

 And then rehearse some more!
-Your production team will certainly schedule a dress rehearsal, just like in a professional studio, to assure uniform production quality and that you’re comfortable with your delivery and content.
+Your production team will hopefully schedule a dress rehearsal, just like in a professional studio, to assure uniform production quality and that you’re comfortable with your delivery and content.
 But you can rehearse with a trusted colleague or family member, as well.
 Consider recording your rehearsal.
 The old saying, the camera doesn’t lie is spot on.
 In short, there is no substitute for being prepared.
 None.
 Allow plenty of time for this important step.
 Make sure you know your script inside and out and that you are comfortable with the technology.
-Being comfortable with what you are supposed to say, will give you the freedom to go off script if spontaneity or humor is called for.
+Being comfortable with your material will give you the freedom to go off script if spontaneity or humor is called for.
 Then, you can go right back on point and carry on.